I sold the 2K in March 2022

 Differences with the prototype include no frontal skeg.
 Shame, I would have liked to try that properly to see if it reduced yawing at a possible cost to quick turning.
 I mention in Do You Need a Skeg that the now widely copied Alpacka Extended Stern from 2011 helped reduce the yawing of my previous Denali Llama (first generation Alpacka) by positioning the paddler more centrally, (like a kayak) to reducing the pivoting effect.
 But now I think about it, it’s the asymmetric, upturned white-water-riding bow of a typical Alpacka which may lead to flatwater yawing.
 To be honest over two days on the Wye without the skeg fitted, I didn’t notice any untoward bow-yawing once the knack of packraft paddling had been reacquired.

-The 2K comes with the usual air bag plus a mini-pump (left) which enables you to top off to a good firm fill via the Boston valve without needing lungs like Tarzan.
-These mini-pumps are an important innovation: a firm packraft paddles a whole lot better and the hulls can handle the 2-3 psi pressure.
+The 2K comes with the usual air bag plus a mini-pump (above left) which enables you to top off to a good firm fill via the Boston valve without needing lungs like Tarzan.
+These mini-pumps have become an important innovation: a firm packraft paddles a whole lot better and the hulls can handle the 2-3 psi pressure.

 Tube Bag in-hull storage